pymedphys/pymedphys/README.rst

 Beta stage development
 ----------------------

 These libraries are currently under beta level development.
-As with any code where the results matter, be cautious with the code in this library.
+Be prudent with the code in this library.

 Throughout the lifetime of this library the following disclaimer will always
 hold: